awsdocs/aws-iot-docs/developerguide/connect-policy.md

 ## MQTT persistent sessions policy examples<a name="persistent-sessions-examples"></a>

 `connectAttributes` allow you to specify what attributes you want to use in your connect message in your IAM policies such as `PersistentConnect` and `LastWill`\.
-For more information, see [Connect Attribute Condition](mqtt-persistent-sessions.md#connect-attribute)
+For more information, see [Using connectAttributes](mqtt.md#connect-attribute)

 The following policy allows connect with `PersistentConnect` feature: